-Mnemonic Induced Lucid Dreams or M.I.L.D for short is a induction technique created by Dr Steven Laberge from the Lucidity Institute.
+Mnemonic Induced Lucid Dreams or MILD for short is a induction technique created by Dr Steven Laberge (author of this book).
 The technique is aimed at beginners, and helps to become self aware in your dreams.
 Let’s look at how to do it!

 A MILD dream involves repeating a ‘mantra’ or affirmation to yourself several times before you go to sleep in the hope that you’ll still have it in your mind when you go to sleep.
 The technique involves repeating things such as the following to yourself: